Chief of police: Canada

-"Chief of police" (French: directeur) is the most common title for the highest-ranked officer in a Canadian police service.
-The exceptions are: the Royal Canadian Mounted Police (commissioner), Ontario Provincial Police (commissioner), South Coast British Columbia Transportation Authority Police Service (chief officer), Vancouver Police Department (chief constable), West Vancouver Police Department (chief constable), Nelson Police Department (chief constable), Quebec City (director) and the Sûreté du Québec (director general).
+The title Chief of Police (directeur) is the most common title for the highest-ranked officer in a Canadian police service.
+The exceptions are: the Royal Canadian Mounted Police (commissioner), Ontario Provincial Police (commissioner), South Coast British Columbia Transportation Authority Police Service (chief officer), Vancouver Police Department (chief constable), West Vancouver Police Department (chief constable), Nelson Police Department (chief constable), Quebec City (director) and the Sûreté du Québec (director-general).

-In the province of Ontario, a chief of police must be a sworn police officer and therefore have completed training at the Ontario Police College or have served a probationary period with another recognized police force (such as the Royal Canadian Mounted Police's academy known as "Depot").
+In the province of Ontario, a chief of police must be a sworn police officer and therefore have completed training at the Ontario Police College (OPC) or have served a probationary period with another recognized police force (such as the Royal Canadian Mounted Police's academy known as "Depot").
 This requirement is legislated in the Police Services Act of Ontario.
 The legislation states in section two that a chief of police is a police officer.
 Section 44.2 of the PSA defines the training requirements.
 There was a case in the police department of Guelph, Ontario, where a human resource manager was promoted to the position of deputy chief but was required to complete training at the OPC.
 The candidate is selected by a police services board.

 Deputy chief

-Ranks below the chief are stylized as deputy chief, deputy chief constable (BC) and deputy commissioner or associate director (Quebec).
+The title Deputy Chief of Police, or more commonly Deputy Chief, ranks at a level 9 in which is directly below the chief.
+Officers are stylized as deputy chief, deputy chief constable (in British Columbia) and deputy commissioner or associate director (in Quebec).
+They serve as the second-in-command within a police service and may be tasked with specific responsibilities.

+Germany

+In Germany, the police are structured at the state level.
+As a result, every State Police Department has its Chief of Police, and the titles for these chiefs vary from one state to another.

+India

+In India, the police are structured at the state level.
+As a result, every State Police Department has its Chief of Police, and the titles for these chiefs vary from one state to another.
+The Chief of Kerala Police has the title of "State Police Chief".

+Most Indian state police departments generally has more than one officer with the rank of Director General (DG), because of which one of the officers with the rank of Director General is appointed to the position of the Director General of Police.
+The other common titles includes, Director General of Police, Director General and Inspector General of Police.

+The Chiefs of Municipal Police Force has the title of Commissioner of Police (CP).